Terms and Conditions

 e.
 All components and conditions which by the nature of their location are concealed, deliberately hidden, camouflaged or difficult to inspect are excluded from the report.

 f.
-Any suggestions or recommendations contained in the report are suggestion only and it shall be the responsibility of the person or persons carrying out the work to ensure the most appropriate remedy is carried out in conjunction with any further discoveries, warranty’s or manufacturers recommendation and warranty’s, and any necessary local authority consents obtained prior to proceeding with remedial work.
+Any suggestions or recommendations contained in the report are a suggestion only and it shall be the responsibility of the person or persons carrying out the work to ensure the most appropriate remedy is carried out in conjunction with any further discoveries, warranty’s or manufacturers recommendation and warranty’s, and any necessary local authority consents obtained prior to proceeding with remedial work.

 g.
 Inspections of the systems at the home are outside of the scope of our report.
 The Inspector will, however, conduct a cursory inspection of the hot water system, the plumbing system, the electrical system (including testing the accessible power points and lights in each room).
 You should note that this will only be the opinion of the Inspector, who is not a qualified plumber, electrician or gas fitter.
-You should note that our Inspector does not inspect the air conditioning system, dishwashers, stoves, hobbs heating systems, aerials, swimming pools or spas.
+You should note that our Inspector does not inspect the air conditioning system, dishwashers, stoves, Hobbs heating systems, aerials, swimming pools or spas.

 h.
 It is not our policy to give oral advice; we will provide a written report.
 If you do require us to give you oral advice, we shall not be held responsible for that advice.